23 Sep How to Plan a Unique Road Trip in Corsica

 Driving in Corsica

-Corsica is not a cheap destination, especially if you are a solo traveler, so if you’re looking for budget accommodations your best bet is staying at the Gites d’étape, hostels popular with hikers, mostly in small villages and offering accommodation in dormitories, usually with half-board.
+Corsica is not a cheap destination, especially if you are a solo traveler.
+If you’re looking for budget accommodations in Corsica, your best bet is staying at the Gites d’étape.
+These are hostels popular with hikers, mostly in small villages, offering accommodation in dormitories, usually with half-board.

-Although rather pricey, Corsica offers many beautiful accommodations, often with stunning views.
-Here’s a selection of hotels in some of the most interesting towns and areas of the island:
+Although somewhat pricey, Corsica boasts many beautiful accommodations, often with stunning views.
+Here’s a selection of hotels in some of the most beautiful towns and areas of the island:

-Best Western Plus San Damianu: The hotel features modern and bright room with balcony, an outdoor swimming pool and a large terrace with superb views of Sartène and the surrounding landscape.
+Best Western Plus San Damianu: The hotel features modern and bright rooms with a balcony, an outdoor swimming pool and a large terrace with superb views of Sartène and the surrounding landscape.